bradfordharrison2606/blog/_posts/2024-08-11-EmblemRoy.md

     </table>
 </div>

-Roy's Stat Bonuses at his higher Bond Levels are some of the most impressive ones in the game.
-A great boost to HP and Strength with a decent Resistance Boost to tie it together.
-That boost to Strength could turn fairly mediocre physical units into decent ones or you could double down and turn an already good physical unit into an even better one.
-Really compliments Roy's playstyle of raw power and survivability.
+Roy's Stat Bonuses at higher Bond Levels cap out at some of the most impressive numbers in the game.
+A great boost to HP and Strength with a decent Resistance boost to tie it all together.
+That boost to Strength is big enough to turn fairly mediocre Physical Units into decent ones, or you could double down and turn an already good Physical Unit into an even better one.
+These stat boosts complement Roy's general playstyle of raw power and survivability.

 ## Sync Skills